|

 Fee for Unlimited Members: Included

 Grab your sketchbook and assorted art materials!
-The goal of this class is to complete a piece of art each week during class time.
-For each session we will look at a photo, video clip, or artwork, briefly discuss it, and then create our own piece.
-Prior to each session, specific art materials that will be used by the instructor for that week will be shared.
+The goal of this class is to complete a piece of art during each weekly session.
+To do this, we will observe or listen to something inspiring, briefly discuss it, and then create our own original piece of art.
+Prior to each session, the instructor will share the specific art materials she will be using.
 Participants are welcome to follow along with the instructor or take off in a direction of their own.

 Materials: a sketchbook or drawing paper and any other assorted art media that you have and like to use.